Free Tips to Train a Dog to Come When Called

 Published Date: January 26, 2017

-After sitting down with the dog’s guardians I learned that due to Sashi’s habit of running away when they needed to leave for work, they had resorted to trying to trick her into moving somewhere where they could trap or snatch her.
+After talking with the dog’s guardians, I learned that Sashi often runs away when they leave for work.
+Because of this, they tried to trick her into going to a place where they could catch her.

 Over time, this approach can erode the dog’s trust in the humans, at least in that kind of situation.
 I explained how they cannot use this method in the future to ensure as it will result in the same response from the dog.

-The good news is, its really easy to train your dog to come when called, it just takes the right approach and a little practice using positive dog training.
+The good news is that it is easy to train your dog to come when called.
+You just need the right approach and some practice with positive dog training.
 I pulled out a handful of high value meat treats and had the guardians join me on the floor so I could show them how to train a dog to come.

-I also recommended that the guardians start passively training Sashi by petting her and simultaneously saying the command word each time she comes to them on her own.
-I actually recommended that they do this for any desired action like sitting, laying down or anything else she does on her own.
+I also suggested that the guardians begin training Sashi by petting her.
+They should say the command word whenever she comes to them on her own.
+I suggested that they do this for any action she does that they want to encourage, like sitting, lying down, or anything else she does alone.
 This will build up a positive association with these actions and commands.

 ROADMAP to SUCCESS